appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/writing-javascript-in-appsmith.md

 ## **Performing Actions**

-Appsmith loves JavaScript!
  Whenever you want to write custom logic for certain action calls or API calls, you can customize with simple JS.
 For example, say, you want to show an alert whenever you’re searching through tables.
 You can select the row and can add logic to the **`onSeachTextChanged`** property.

 ```javascript
 {{ showAlert(Table1.searchText) }}